 Lack of inbound freight visibility is a root of significant problems in supply chain management.
 Shippers may not know when a delivery will arrive, where a truck is at the moment, and how much labor will be required to unload the freight within a given amount of time.

 To solve this problem, during logistics management software development, you should add fleet management functionality.
-Traditionally, fleet management includes:
+Traditionally, a fleet management app includes:

 Vehicle real-time monitoring

 GPS technology can be used to monitor a vehicle’s location.
-Shippers can either install wireless units in their trucks or rely on drivers’ smartphones to monitor fleet performance.
+Shippers can either install wireless units in their motor carriers or rely on drivers’ smartphones to monitor fleet performance.
 Data can be sent immediately to dispatchers who can access detailed information on truck and shipment locations in real time, capture changes in shipment size and destination, and monitor driver performance and issue penalties for violations.
+And all of that can be done in a single control center.

 Since the introduction of the electronic logging device (ELD) mandate in the US in 2017, ELDs have been compulsory for commercial motor vehicles.
 A logbook can be a standalone application, but sometimes software services providers include logbooks in their TMS software.
 Connected to the truck, an electronic logging device can track a driver’s hours of service (HOS), road speed, miles driven, and shipment date and time, automatically sending this data to an app.

-Make sure you implement push notifications so drivers are instantly notified about violations or errors in the logbook.
+Make sure you implement push notifications in your trucking app solution so drivers are instantly notified about violations or errors in the logbook.

 Despite criticism from drivers, ELDs aim to increase drivers’ productivity, improve safety, reduce fuel costs, and help drivers get rid of manual logging.